aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 ### **Clean up**

-In order to clean up any resources used, open the AWS RoboMaker console.
+To clean up any resources used:

+1. Open the **AWS RoboMaker console**.
-1. Close your development environment.
+2. Close your development environment.
 You can keep your environment for future work, or you can delete it.

 To delete your development environment:

-    1. In the AWS RoboMaker console, in the AWS RoboMaker menu, navigate to **Development environments**.
+ 1. In the **AWS RoboMaker console**, in the **AWS RoboMaker menu**, navigate to **Development environments**.
-    2. Select your environment from the list of environments.
+ 2. Select the environment that you created in step 1.1.1 from the list of environments.
+For example, **deepracer-nav2-env**.
  3. Choose **Delete**.

 ### **Part 2.1 — Clone and build the robot packages on the AWS DeepRacer device**